The Rise and Fall of Dragon Empires

 It’s difficult to discern how fleshed out the story was before the game was cancelled, with very little detail provided about the world besides the aforementioned empires.

-As part of the lore, all of the five empires were at war with one another, with the player intended to have some influence upon the seperate tribes within each of the empires - which were all trying to gain territory.
+As part of the lore, all the five empires were at war with one another, with the player intended to have some influence upon the separate tribes within each of the empires—which were all trying to gain territory.

 Quite an exciting feature was the ability for players to form clans and then proceed to take over plots of territory.
 This supposedly included the ownership of entire cities which could be taxed by the clan of which other players could be residents - an incredibly ambitious feature for the time which I don’t believe has yet been done elsewhere.